ezimuel/PHPWebBench/README.md

 ### GRAPH

-PHPWebBench can generate the graphs of the output result using [gnuplot](http://www.gnuplot.info/).
+PHPWebBench can generates the graphs of the results using [gnuplot](http://www.gnuplot.info/).
-In order to produce the graphs you need to use the -graph (-g) option, for instance:
+In order to produce the graphs you need to use the --graph (-g) option, for instance:

     $ ./runbench -b example/test.php -g test